 - Once the bread cools down, cut into 12 slices.
 Keep as many slices as you need for the next 2-3 days.
 Place the remaining slices in batches of two in freezer bags and freeze for up to 3 months.
 When ready to be served, simply let the slices defrost or place in a toaster, oven or on a hot pan to crisp up.

 Top with butter, cream cheese, sliced ham and cheese or home-made ham.
 Try Strawberry & Rhubarb Jam or Dark Cherry Chia Jam!

 In a nutshell, keep the following tips in mind:

-- Weight all ingredients: Make sure you weigh all the dry ingredients using a kitchen scale.
-Even small differences can affect the final result of this recipe, especially in case of psyllium!
+- Weight all dry ingredients: Make sure you weigh all the dry ingredients using a kitchen scale.
+Even small differences can affect the final result of this recipe, especially in case of psyllium and flax meal!

 - Psyllium notes: Make sure you use psyllium husk powder, NOT whole psyllium husks.
 Whole psyllium husks are great for making Grain-free Tortillas but not bread!
 Also, psyllium absorbs lots of water.
 When baking with psyllium, you must remember to drink enough water throughout the day to prevent constipation!

 - Moisture issues: If the final result is too moist inside, do not reduce the water used in this recipe or the psyllium will clump.
 Instead, toast the slices before eating.

 - Do not leave the dough out for too long: Once you mix in the wet ingredients, make sure to place the dough in the oven as soon as you can.
 The mixture is activated with baking powder once you add liquid ingredients and if you leave the dough out for too long, it will not rise.

 - Other raising issues: If the bread doesn't rise properly, use only egg whites and omit the egg yolks (I never needed to do this).